Rob Kardashian Is Worried About Dream’s Safety While In Blac Chyna’s Care

 Blac Chyna’s recent fight with her now ex-boyfriend Kid Buu resulted in a lot of unwanted media attention for the starlet.
 Blac Chyna reportedly left her 2-year-old daughter, Dream, whom she shares with ex Rob Kardashian, behind prior to getting into the explosive engagement with Kid Buu in Hawaii.
 Blac Chyna’s actions have caused Dream’s father, Rob Kardashian, to worry about Dream’s safety while Dream is in her mother’s care.
 Because of Blac Chyna’s actions during the altercation, Rob Kardashian is now considering seeking more custody over Dream, according to Celeb News Network.

 When Blac Chyna left Los Angeles for Hawaii to pursue the altercation with Kid Buu, she was supposed to be home.
 Rob was due to bring Dream over to Chyna’s for a visit.
 Rob made numerous attempts to contact Chyna and could not get a hold of her.
-Chyna’s actions infuriated not only Rob, but the entire Kardashian clan, according to The Daily Mail.
+Chyna’s actions infuriated not only Rob, but the entire Kardashian clan as well, according to The Daily Mail.

 Chyna stated in response to Rob’s claims that she had arranged for Dream to be taken care of by nannies when she left.
 Rob, however, claims that he was unable to get a hold of either Chyna or any nanny when he was attempting to drop Dream off to visit her mother.